jesusmarket/jesusmarket/wp-content/plugins/simple-membership/readme.txt

 Both one time and recurring/subscription payments are supported.

+You can also accept one time membership payment via Stripe payment gateway.

 = Membership Payments Log =
 All the payments from your members are recorded in the plugin.
 You can view them anytime by visiting the payments menu from the admin dashboard.